-The Sheridan County Historical Society & Museum is your first stop for sharing the history of Sheridan County, the Bighorn Mountains, and Powder River Basin with school children.
+The Sheridan County Historical Society & Museum is your first stop for sharing the history of Sheridan County, the Bighorn Mountains, and the Powder River Basin.
 This history connects local history with large regional and national themes.
-The Museum offers guided and unguided programs for school and other groups.
-These programs drawn on our exhibits, dioramas, and historical collections.
+Our education staff has programs for elementary, middle, and high school audiences.
+We offer guided and unguided programs for school and other groups.
+These programs center around our exhibits, dioramas, and historical collections.

 Scheduling Your Visit

 Reservations are required for all group visits.
-They can be made through the Curator of Education, Monday-Friday at 307-675-1150 at least two weeks in advance of the desired date.
+Contact our Curator of Education, Monday-Friday at 307-675-1150 at least two weeks in advance of the desired date.
 All visits are scheduled on a first come, first serve basis.
 May is the busiest month for field trips to the Museum and it is recommended that teachers schedule as early as possible to ensure a desired date and time.
 Every effort will be made to accommodate requests.
-Educational programs for elementary students are offered Monday through Friday from 9:00 A.M. until 5:00 pm.
+Educational programs for elementary, middle, and high school students are offered Monday through Friday from 9:00 A.M. until 5:00 pm.